Scope decisions become executable work

 Read This First

 This is human-gated AI delivery.
 AI can carry more mechanics.
-People still own architecture, requirements, UX, review, QA, acceptance, and production-risk judgment.
+People still own scope, architecture, requirements, UX, human acceptance, and production-risk judgment.

 RSUA measures your actual workflow.
 The promise is a disciplined way to move more work through the system and see whether capacity is increasing.